MyTB444/2D-Platformer-Final-Year-Project/diary.md

 I am optimizing my code, improving gameplay, fixing small buggs and working on my report.
 -02/12/2024
 This weekend, I have added a time tracker to count as the player score.
 I am spending most of my time working on my report and getting ready for the presentation.
+-03/12/2024
+Added arrows to indicate where the player should go.
+Jack starting point is also changed.
+We also now have an ending box for jack.